-NOT IN THE LABOUR FORCE: Any person in the workingage population who is neither employed nor unemployed.
+NOT IN THE LABOUR FORCE: Any neither employed nor unemployed.
 For example, this residual category includes people who:

-- are retired - have personal or family responsibilities such as unpaid housework and childcare - attend educational institutions - are permanently unable to work due to physical or mental disabilities, - were temporarily unavailable for work in the survey reference week - are not actively seeking work.
+- are retired - •have personal or family responsibilities such as unpaid housework and childcare - •attend educational institutions - are permanently unable to work due to physical or mental disabilities, - were temporarily unavailable for work in the survey reference week - are not actively seeking work.